PeterVuyk/simpledocs-app/README.md

 In the project directory, you can run:

+    # the default app.
+    npx cross-env APP_DOMAIN=academie-voor-ambulancezorg LOCAL_DEVELOPMENT=true expo start
-    expo start
+    npx cross-env APP_DOMAIN='' LOCAL_DEVELOPMENT=true expo start

 It starts a webpage with instructions how to develop the app in the development mode.

+## Channels

+The following channels are available:

+    # Production and staging for customer:
+    production-academie-voor-ambulancezorg
+    staging-academie-voor-ambulancezorg

+    # Production and staging for default styling:
+    production
+    staging

+## Build

 When you are done with the code changes you can run the following command to build an artifact.
+The environment variable APP_DOMAIN specifies the customer.

-    expo build:android --release-channel staging | prod
+    npx cross-env APP_DOMAIN=academie-voor-ambulancezorg expo build:android --release-channel staging | production
-    expo build:ios --release-channel staging | prod
+    npx cross-env APP_DOMAIN=academie-voor-ambulancezorg expo build:ios --release-channel staging | production

 You can see everything that you’ve published or see a detailed view with: